College of Fisheries, Mangalore: College of Fisheries Alumni Association (COFAA)

 College of Fisheries Alumni Association (COFAA) started in 1980 by a group of like-minded alumni led by R N Ramachandra under the guidance of Prof. H P C Shetty has been enjoying patronage and support from its members.
 Over 1300 graduates passed out from the portals of the college are contributing significantly for the development of the association and the institute.
 Over the last 30 years the COFAA has undergone a metamorphosis with its own office building cum guest house on the campus.

 Fishco Festival

 The student association of the college organizes the Fishco Festival every year.
-Forty colleges from all over the Udupi and Dakshina Kannada districts participates in it.
+Forty colleges from Udupi and Dakshina Kannada districts participate.
 The three-day event comprises fine arts, literary, and cultural competitions.